-When looking at the engine compartment of an aircraft one can become bewildered by the amount of wiring, tubing, hoses and controls needed to operate and run the engine.
-More so if its a twin aircraft.
-Installing an engine is a complex task, but taken step by step and subsystem by system it can be done in a reasonable amount of time.
+When looking at the engine compartment of any aircraft, one can become bewildered by the amount of wiring, tubing, hoses and controls needed to operate and run the engine.
+Double that if its a twin aircraft.
+Installing an engine is a complex task, but taken step by step and subsystem by system it can be done in a reasonable amount of time without any difficulty.

 Before installing the engine you will need to check when the airframe is ready to accept the engine mount and the engine itself.
 These items are quite heavy and will change the weight and balance.
-If your shop does not have the room to fit the engine and fuselage then it might be helpful to move the project to a bigger location.
-You will need some space to walk around the fuselage.
+If your shop does not have the room to fit the engine and fuselage then it might be helpful to move the project to a more roomier location.
+You will need some space to walk around the fuselage and move things about.

 Tighten the engine bolts uniformly with the correct torque value, re-torque after the engine has run a couple of hours.
 Again, remember to DO NOT over-torque these bolts!

-After the engine is mounted it is electrically isolated from the aircraft fuselage, you will need to attach a ground strap to provide an electrical connection from the engine to the fuselage.
+After the engine is mounted it is electrically isolated from the aircraft fuselage due to the rubber shock mounts.
+Therefore you will need to attach a firm ground strap to provide an electrical connection from the engine to the fuselage.
 The alternator and starter motor will need this to operate properly.

 Air cooled motors need baffles to guide the incoming air over the cylinders keeping them from overheating.
 The oil radiator will also be installed in this area as it needs cool air too.

-Liquid cooled models like the Rotax will sometimes use incoming air to cool the cylinders, most notably the Rotax 914 and some 912S engine have forced air cooling with a composite guide installed over the cylinder barrels.
+Liquid cooled models like the Rotax will sometimes use incoming air to cool the cylinders, most notably the Rotax 914/5 and some 912(i)S engines have forced air cooling with a composite guide installed over the cylinder barrels.
+I would recommend always using such an air guide.

 Make sure that you order the correct length of control cable, maybe a bit longer so that it can be routed out of the way of the hot exhaust and other essential items.

-Now is also the time to install other control cables too, carb heat and cowl flaps might be on the list for your aircraft.
+Now is also the time to install other control cables too: carburetor, cabin heat and cowl flaps might be on the list for your aircraft.

 Oil lines, vacuum systems, fuel supply and the primer line need hoses and tubing to operate and they also need adel clamps to fit them securely to the engine mount.

-Last but not least you will need electrical wiring, and it must be aviation grade.
+Last but not least you will need electrical wiring, and it definately must be aviation grade.
 This is fire and chemical resistant insulated wiring, Teflon/Kapton/Teflon type of insulation and those derivatives are the best.
-Stay away from household grade wiring as the insulation will shrink, melt and burn easily.
+Stay away from household grade wiring as the insulation will shrink, melt, short circuit and burn easily.

-You can test this with a soldering iron: heat the insulation with it and if it does not react to the heat you might use it in the engine compartment.
+You can test this with a soldering iron: heat the insulation with it and if it does not react to the heat you might be able to use it in the engine compartment.